alevere/openc2-python-slpf-iptables/README.md

 ```
 For allow/deny actions use your own IP address.
-At the top of each hour a cron job runs and it will clear out iptables so that I dont end up with a bunch of odd rules installed.
+Every half hour a cron job runs and it will clear out iptables so that I dont end up with a bunch of odd rules installed.

 ### Prerequisites